 Growth is the next component we consider in our Quality-Growth-Valuation investment process.
 We are looking not only for above-average growth, but sustainable and profitable growth.
 Easier said than done, as empirical evidence shows only 10% of companies can sustain above-average growth rates over a four-year period.\ Our systematic approach to measuring a company's growth prospects begins with quantifying the total size of the market into which they can sell their goods and services as well as their current market share.
+An evaluation of the profit pool allows us to identify those businesses we believe are best positioned to capture and retain a larger share.
 We then assess the company's pricing power, if any, their margin expansion potential, capital requirements and operating leverage.

 Our objective is to define the company's competitive advantage period in order to determine how long into the future we will estimate the key variables for the business.
 Our proprietary models are built through bottom-up fundamental analysis.
-It is important to note that our growth estimate is developed independent of company guidance or Street expectations.
+It is important to note that we develop our growth estimate independent of company guidance or street expectations.
 To assess the sustainability of the company's growth rate, we evaluate the drivers of that growth.
 We are looking for long-term secular and structural growth drivers-dynamics that are not likely to change for five years or longer.
 The transition of consumer shopping from in-store to online-still only at low-teens penetration rates in the global consumer market-is an example of a long-term secular driver of growth.
 Developing insights about a company's growth potential is essential to measuring its future cash flows, its profitability and, ultimately, its intrinsic value.